 Now in reality, the original wool top does get a bit damp.
 I’d be lying if I said I was perfectly dry after riding a hard 100kms!
 But, it does the job of keeping me warm, fairly dry and the soft wool is able to absorb and evaporate most of my sweat, so it fulfils my criteria above almost perfectly.

 So for me, this has been the best base layer product I’ve ever used and I still use today even after 20 years cycling!
 Now that says something about the durability of the original wool top by Helly Hansen.

 Surprisingly, it still hasn’t lost shape after years of regular washing either – take a look below:

 The only problem is I only bought two and would love to buy more but can’t find the product to buy anywhere.
 If you know where to buy this original woollen Helly Hansen, then do comment below!

 So being somewhat disappointed with searches, I decided to try the newer Helly Hansen long sleeve top with LIFA material (says 100% polypropylene on the label, so obviously this is synthetic material).

-Last winter I bought the Helly Hansen Womens LIFA Dry Stripe and for this year they’ve named it the Helly Hansen Stripe Crew Dry Base Layer.
+Last winter I bought the Helly Hansen Womens LIFA Dry Stripe and each year they name it different.
 I got the original pink version with white stripes down arms, but there are black and blue available.
 Picture below: